TheCodingCrystal/Give-Me-Entertainment/README.md

 - Music
   - In this section, the top tracks from Spotify, Apple Music and Deezer are listed
 - Games
-  - In this section, you can play a game embeded from Wanted5Games
+  - In this section, you can play a game embedded from Wanted5Games
 - Cooking
   - In this section, you can press a button to get a random recipe
 - Puzzle/Riddle